 Residential Students are provided initial fire safety training as part of the "move in weekend" programs.
+At the beginning of each semester a "Fire Safety Standdown" is conducted in partnership with the Sparkill-Palisades Fire Department.
+All resident students are required to attend.
+During the standdown STAC safety procedures, fire safety regulations, and evacuation plans are reviewed.
 Additional fire safety training / refresher is provided during the year as needed.